How to Confirm a Job Interview

 When you schedule a job interview, be sure to confirm the interview location, as well as the date and time.
 I've heard from job seekers who didn't have an accurate address and ended up missing their job interview.

-Given how hard it is to get an interview, it's important to get all the details right.
+Given how hard it can be to get an interview, it's important to get all the details right.
 If you don't, and you miss the interview, you may not get a second chance.
 Taking the time to confirm the details will help you avoid interview stress, as well.

 Check the Interview Details